guillaumeeb/isae-supaero-aibt103-bigdata/src/02_Big_Data_Platforms.md

 - **Functional** language concept
 - Heavily used by Google for **WWW indexing**
-- **Colocate** data and processing (with Hadoop and others)
+- **Colocate** data and processing (with Hadoop and alikes)
 - Automatic process **ditribution** on pieces of data (eager distribution)
 - Optimized for fast processing of **huge datasets**
 - **Fault tolerant**:
   - Data is replicated,
-  - Individual task can be restarted anywhere
+  - Individual tasks can be restarted anywhere

 ## Wordcount (1. storage)